RickvBork/Programming-Project/PROCESS.md

 The update function uses a dict with variables that are accessed via indexing.
 The goal is to add all update variables for all graphs into this dict.
 Otherwhise variables have to be created locally, but passed along multiple functions, creating a dataflow that is difficult to follow.

+## day 3

+Done today:
+* Update function for the circles along the line graph
+* Function that returns a color gradient function.
+  * The function is built for easy alteration of the step size and changing of the color gradient.
+  * Currently there are steps of 25 creating a four range color gradient.
+* Update choropleth function to update the map.
+* Crude slider to alter the map colors.

+TODO:
+* Show circles AFTER clicking a country
+* Show the map instantialized from 1950 (currently blank)